Everything I Have Is Yours (film)

-Everything I Have Is Yours is a 1952 American Technicolor musical film directed by Robert Z. Leonard and starring Gower Champion, Marge Champion and Dennis O'Keefe.
+Everything I Have Is Yours is a 1952 American Technicolor musical film directed by Robert Z. Leonard and starring Marge Champion, Gower Champion and Dennis O'Keefe.
+The film marks the first starring roles for the Champions and writer George Wells' debut as a producer.

 Plot

-The husband and wife dance team, Chuck and Pamela Hubbard, are a pair of happily married dancers.
-The Hubbards have dreamed for years of taking their act to Broadway, and after much hard work and perseverance, they finally get their shot at the big time, only to discover that Pamela is pregnant, and her doctor forbids her to dance.
+Happily married dance team Chuck and Pamela Hubbard have dreamed for years about taking their act to Broadway.
+After much hard work and perseverance, they are finally afforded a chance to fulfill their dream, but Pamela is pregnant and her doctor forbids her to dance.